-Here, “cast” refers to how many people or devices we sending the data.
-It can be unicast, multicast, and broadcast.
+Here, “cast” refers to how many people or devices we send the data to.
+It can be unicast, multicast, or broadcast.
 These 3 methods are the types of communication, used to transmit packets over a network.

 - Unicast means one-to-one, data send to only one device means sender sends data to only one device.

-- Multicast means one-to-many (or many-to-many), data send to multiple devices means sender sends data to many devices (not all devices like the broadcast).
+- Multicast means one-to-many (or many-to-many), data sent to multiple devices means sender sends data to many devices (not all devices like the broadcast).

-- Broadcast means one-to-all, data sends to all devices means sender sends data to all devices.
+- Broadcast means one-to-all, data sent to all devices means sender sends data to all devices.